Utah Administrative Code

 (a) information about the implementation of this rule;

-(b) information about research studies begun or planned using student information and data;
+(b) information about the approved research studies using personally identifiable student information and data;

 (c) identification of significant threats to student data privacy and security;